Introduction: Sewing the Whip Stitch

-The seam above was sewn using a whipstitch, even if it does look a little different than the coasters we made!
+The seam above was sewn using a whipstitch, even if it does look a little different than the seams on the diamond!
 In this case, the whipstitch is wrapping the flat seam allowance.
 These flat whipstitch seams are used very often by felt plush and toy makers because they're strong and stand up well to stuffing!
 They also make everything look much more handmade. :)

-I decided to make another coaster to show off this stitch.
+I decided to make a coaster to show off this stitch.
 Click here to view the Felt Coaster instructable and get free patterns!

 I think whip stitch is easy to use on any shape, honestly.
 I chose the diamond coaster to stitch because I knew the straight stitches at the corners would look sharp. :D